|2004-11-19, 04:50 PM||#1|

 2 Press the pause button when the remote with the remote in VOD mode.

-until the mail light flashes (just like for the diagnostics screen)
+until the mail light flashes (if applicable) (just like for the diagnostics screen)

 3. But instead of paging up to get into the diagnostic screens (and then up/down for various screens) you initially press page down